what does it mean to be queer?

 Since I was brought up in a rather conventional household (being especially traditional when it came to matters of love and relationships) I was under the impression that what I was doing was wrong and against the laws of nature.
 But my curiosity was stronger, and as I started engaging myself more in the queer community, I learned how open, diverse and accepting it is.
 To me, being queer is to be free.
 It is being whoever the fuck you want to be.
 Today I woke up like this and some other days I wake up... like that!

 Being photographed by Jozef made me think about so many things, also because he showed me pictures of the other LGBT people that he photographed.
-It made me realise even more how we are all carrying our own stories with us.
+It made me realize even more how we are all carrying our own stories with us.
 As a kid I used to go to church every Sunday, and made myself the promise that I would go until I turned 18.
 This was out of respect to my parents, and especially to my dad.
 Some days I’d feel hypocritical.
 Sitting there, in church, while on the inside I knew I was gay.
 But today I know that I can be proud of the decisions I have made and where I am right now.
 The first lesson was to always be me.
 There will always be people with an opinion about you, negative and positive.
 From people who are close to you and people you don’t even know.
 It’s your task to keep your head up and remember who you are.
 Know what you stand for.

 Queerness is something I started to understand and identify with at an older age, although being pan-sexual is a part of me that has always been there I believe.
 This understanding had nothing to do with my sexuality but was more reflected on the stages of my own self-identification and pride.
 Queerness to me is the space to take distance from certain tropes and to have a community that accepts me.
-Although I recognise that my sexuality is not something that will be openly discussed in my family, because of the social and cultural limitations, I know that I will always be heard by the people who I surround myself with.
+Although I recognize that my sexuality is not something that will be openly discussed in my family, because of the social and cultural limitations, I know that I will always be heard by the people who I surround myself with.

 Queerness for me means the freedom to be who you are, no matter what!
 I remember that people started to wonder and ask about my sexuality even before I thought about it myself.
 It was always difficult for me to answer because I never thought that the world would have so many possibilities, especially because I grew up in a religious way.
 Today, I definitely know that there are options, and I don’t limit myself by choosing only one of them.
 This gave me an opportunity to learn more about people and myself.
 I don’t really believe in labels and I don’t put one on myself, but if I had to choose that’s definitely what it would be.

 I was raised religious.
 I went to church every Sunday until I was about 11.
-When I realised I was queer, at first I thought there was something wrong with me.
+When I realized I was queer, at first I thought there was something wrong with me.
 I came out, and with the exception of a few friends, the people surrounding me did not make me feel like that was ok.
 So I decided to look for a new place where I would feel at home.
 Now I know that "home" is a feeling you can create for yourself.

 Photography: Jozef Wright